+The satellite, or rear left and right speakers, comprised of a single 2.5-inch 15W driver in each.
 An 8-inch, 60W subwoofer takes care of the bass frequencies and is placed on the floor near the soundbar below your TV.

 The full system produces a frequency range of 35Hz – 22kHz producing a peak sound pressure level of 104dB just right for every listening application.

 While the subwoofer and soundbar connect wirelessly, the Shockwafe Pro 7.1 is not 100% wireless.
 The satellite speakers are connected via speaker cable.
-When you consider you would need to connect your satellite speakers to a power source if they were wireless, this faw appears insignificant.
+When you consider you would need to connect your satellite speakers to a power source if they were wireless, this flaw appears insignificant.
 If you have a rug in your living area, these satellite cables can easily be hidden.

-The Shockwafe Pro 7.1 allows for several audio inputs including; Bluetooth, optical, coaxial, ⅛-inch AUX and 3 x HDMI.
-All inputs are located on the rear of the center positioned soundbar.
+The Shockwafe Pro 7.1 allows for several audio inputs including; Bluetooth, optical, coaxial, ⅛-inch AUX, and 3 x HDMI.
+All inputs are located on the rear of the center-positioned soundbar.
 There is a USB input, however, this is for firmware updates only.
 Any updates would need to be downloaded to a USB flash drive and then plugged into the rear of the soundbar to update.

-The Shockwafe Pro 7.1 comes with a remote control which has both back-lit buttons for night mode and includes a LED display.
+The Shockwafe Pro 7.1 comes with a remote control that has both back-lit buttons for night mode and includes a LED display.
 The remote is unique in that the sense is under the remote rather than in the head.
 This means you can look at what you’re doing on the remote while using it.
 Doesn’t seem like a necessary function and leads to a new, unnecessary learning curve.

 Supported Audio Formats include: Dolby Audio and DTS Digital 5.1